Universal Boundary-Modes Localization from Quantum Metric Length: Results

 demonstrating that the low-energy physics is directly inherited from $H_d^{(g)}(\bm{k}\to 0)$.
 For instance, the mass term $m$ controls the topological transitions, while the velocities $v_i$ set the bandwidth scale.

-Furthermore, by imposing additional constraints for the quantum geometry indicator at certain point where the gap separating flat bands and dispersive bands is located, e.g., $M$-point, we find that the $xx$-component of the $M$-point quantum metric for the flat bands can significantly exceed lattice scale (see Methods): $\mathcal{G}^{\alpha\alpha}_{xx}({\bm{k}}_M) \gg a^2$, and it can be further enhanced by reducing the band gap.
-In contrast, $\Gamma$ point does not exhibit large quantum metric due to the local atomic constraint.
-Therefore, a quantum metric hot spot near $M$ in the BZ is expected to emerge.
-As a remark, the BZ distribution of the non-Abelian quantum metric for the flat bands later determines the QML at different momentum channels, profoundly shaping the spatial behaviors of TBM.
+Furthermore, by imposing additional constraints for the quantum geometry indicator at a certain point where the gap separating flat bands and dispersive bands is located, e.g., the $M$-point, we find that the $xx$-component of the $M$-point quantum metric for the flat bands can significantly exceed the lattice scale (see Methods), $\mathcal{G}^{\alpha\alpha}_{xx}({\bm{k}}_M) \gg a^2$, and can be further enhanced by reducing the band gap.
+In contrast, the $\Gamma$ point does not exhibit large quantum metric due to the local atomic constraint.
+Therefore, a quantum metric hot spot near $M$ in the Brillouin Zone (BZ) is expected to emerge.
+As a remark, the BZ distribution of the non-Abelian quantum metric for the flat bands later determines the QML at different momentum channels, profoundly shaping the spatial behaviors of the TBMs.